Star-Forming Region NGC 346 Space Wallpaper

-This amazing space wallpaper of the bright star-forming region NGC 346, in which different wavelengths of light swirl together like watercolours, reveals new information about how stars form.
+This amazing space wallpaper portrait of the bright star-forming region NGC 346 reveals new information about how stars form.
 NGC 346 is located 210,000 light-years away in the Small Magellanic Cloud, a neighbouring dwarf galaxy of the Milky Way.
 The image is based on data from ESA XMM-Newton (X-rays; blue), ESO's New Technology Telescope (visible light; green), and NASA's Spitzer (infrared; red).
 The infrared light shows cold dust, while the visible light denotes glowing gas, and the X-rays represent very hot gas.
 Ordinary stars appear as blue spots with white centres, while young stars enshrouded in dust appear as red spots with white centres.

 Star-Forming Region NGC 346 Space Wallpaper